connorslade/sdr-workshop/slides/2-spectrogram-project.md

 # Discrete Fourier Transform Properties

 - Operation that converts a time-domain signal to the frequency-domain
-- The size of the frequency domain output is the same as time domain input
-  - More samples results in a higher resolution in the frequency domain
-  - Each bin corresponds to $f_s/N\text{ Hz}$
 - Increasing the sample rate gives us a greater frequency range in the output
   - The output range is $c-f_s/2$ to $c+f_s/2$
   - This makes sense if you think back to the Nyquist Sampling Theorem